ugr-sail/sinergym/docs/source/pages/wrappers.rst

 You can create your own wrappers by inheriting from *gym.Wrapper* or one of its variants, as seen in the `Gymnasium documentation <https://gymnasium.farama.org/tutorials/gymnasium_basics/implementing_custom_wrappers/>`__.

+.. note:: For examples about how to use these wrappers, visit :ref:`Wrappers example`.

+.. important:: You have to be careful if you are going to use several nested wrappers.
+               A wrapper works on top of the previous one.
+The order is flexible since *Sinergym* v3.0.5.

 ***********************
 MultiObjectiveReward
 ***********************